nwg/racket-wiki/Home.md

 Note: some things have changed since these blog posts were written, but they remain mostly accurate; ask on the racket mailing list if you have any questions. (it is a very friendly community)

 ## Other ways to contribute
-* [[Integration Projects]] These are improvements to other systems to better support Racket.
-* [[Documentation Improvements]] has ideas where you can help improve the documentation